How a Trump construction crew has relied on immigrants without legal status

 To the English-speaking bosses, Sanzo’s workers were reliable but largely anonymous.

-“I think they were Ecuadorian,” said one former manager at Trump’s Westchester club who recalled seeing them monthly and spoke on the condition of anonymity to avoid retribution.
+“I think they were Ecuadoran,” said one former manager at Trump’s Westchester club who recalled seeing them monthly and spoke on the condition of anonymity to avoid retribution.
 “They were just known as ‘Sanzo’s crew.’ “

 In May 2015, as Trump began ramping up his presidential run, the construction crew got a new legal name: Mobile Payroll Construction, a new company that was registered by a Trump executive, according to corporate filings.
 The sole owner is Trump, according to his personal financial disclosures.